We’ve put together a list of the most frequently asked questions we receive from teens so you can plan ahead and make the most of your visit.

 The Art Institute of Chicago is free for Chicago teens under the age of 18, thanks to the extraordinary sponsorship of Glenn and Claire Swogger and the Redbud Foundation.
-To take advantage of this opportunity, bring some form of identification (a driver’s license, a school ID, or a library card), pick up a ticket at the admissions desk, and explore the museum.
-Children under 14 are always free, and all Illinois residents get free admission on Thursday nights, 5:00–8:00.
+To take advantage of this opportunity, reserve a free ticket online and come with some form of identification (a driver’s license, a school ID, or a library card).
+Children under 14 are always free, and Illinois residents get free admission on certain dates throughout the year.
+Learn more about free admission.

 What can I do with my backpack and/or coat?

 Backpacks are not allowed in the galleries, and our checkrooms are currently closed.
 Please pack light for your visit and review the items not allowed in the museum in the general FAQs.

 I’ve never been to the Art Institute of Chicago before.
 How should I begin?

 After you’ve picked up a ticket at one of the admissions desks, here are a few ways to start your visit:

 Download the Art Institute of Chicago Official Mobile app and explore the galleries with our Teen Audio Guide.
 Though you can begin using the guide anywhere, we suggest the Michigan Avenue entrance as a starting point.

 Just wander—the museum is a great place to get lost and stumble upon unexpected and amazing things.

 Not ready to venture into the vastness of the galleries just yet?
 Visit the Family Room, located in the Ryan Learning Center, and create a customized tour using JourneyMaker.
 Sure, it’s for kids and families, but it’s pretty fun to design and keep a tour with your name on it.